 Email marketing has been around since the dawn of time.
 Okay, not exactly.
-But it is definitely one of the most tried and true forms of digital marketing.
+But it is definitely one of the most tried and true forms of digital marketing, and because of this, it often gets undervalued by marketers.
+In their haste to chase “what’s new” in marketing, they forget that email marketing is one of the most powerful tools for engaging customers, boosting retention, and growing a company’s bottom line.

 Across all industries, marketers can use email as a means of lead generation, nurturing new leads, converting them into customers, and driving ongoing engagement and evangelism with their customer base.

 That said, it isn’t as easy as clicking send to your entire database and then watching the business pour in.
-There are many pitfalls along the path to successful email campaigns, and this guide will help you get started.
+There are many pitfalls along the path to successful email campaigns.
+This guide will outline key steps to creating highly successful email marketing for your pest control business.

-The first question you need to ask yourself is, how am I going to send my emails?
-Using your default email service (gmail, outlook, etc.) is not going to be the right tool for large scale email marketing campaigns.
+The first question you need to ask yourself is, how will I send my emails?
+Using your default email service (gmail, outlook, etc.) won’t be the right tool for large scale email marketing campaigns.

-To facilitate the volume you will need to be successful, you need an email service provider that specializes in email marketing.
+To facilitate the volume of emails you’ll need to send to be successful, you need a service provider that specializes in email marketing.
 These platforms have all the tools you need to send, track, and report on email campaigns.

-In addition to these basic functions, many of these providers have also integrated AB testing features into their solution as well, giving you the opportunity to consistently improve and optimize your campaigns.
+In addition to these basic functions, many of these providers have also integrated AB testing features into their solutions as well, giving you the opportunity to consistently improve and optimize your campaigns.

 One of the nice features within ConstantContact is that it comes with more than 100 prebaked templates that you can use out-of-the-box.
 You can also take these templates and customize them to your brand and specific use case, but this allows you to get started quickly and efficiently.